Svaatsalya/IITISoC/README.md

 # Project Title

-This project is a full-stack web application consisting of a React frontend and an Express.js backend.
+This project is a full-stack web application for building instant portfolio consisting of a React frontend and an Express.js backend.
 The backend provides RESTful API endpoints for user authentication and resume management, while the frontend offers a visually appealing user interface with multiple components.

 ## Backend